 - If your kids are on the baseball or soccer team, make sure you invest in a mouthguard to help prevent oral injuries.
 While a custom-fitted mouthguard is ideal, a store-bought one is better than nothing, especially for elementary- and middle-school kids whose teeth may still be changing.

 - Brushing twice a day—morning and night—is always recommended.
+Whenever you go for a checkup with a Dentist Wellington, they’ll remind you that everybody should be brushing twice a day.
 Parents of children under the age of 7 should help their children brush, as they have not yet developed the dexterity to adequately brush by themselves.

 - And always remember to see a dentist like Dentist Yakima every six months for checkups and cleanings so problems can be dealt with when they’re small—or, better yet, can be avoided altogether!